SnivySquid65/OpenTowerS/README.md

 2. New IDE versions tend to re-order and move things around, making stuff run in a different order.
 This breaks warps, parallax, the camera, menus...
 Make a controller object that runs object's step events in the correct order.
 3. Whenever text is drawn to the screen, offset it by the font's sprite origin, as horrible as that might sound.
 You can hook into the `draw_text` functions with some macro shenanigans.
 4. Rename the `string_split` function to something else, it's reserved now.
 CTRL+SHIFT+F to mass replace.
 5. Probably more.
 I forgot.
-If you got this far you can figure out the rest anyway.
+If you got this far you can figure out the rest anyway (this was written by Lu not me).

 # Issues
 ### Empty GameMaker